BV-BRC/BV-BRC-Docs/docroot/tutorial/sequence_submission/sequence_submission.md

 ![Figure 9](./images/fig9.png "Figure 9")

+After clicking the button, a message will appear below the box to indicate that the job is now in the queue.

 ![Figure 10](./images/fig10.png "Figure 10")

+If there is a problem with the An error message will appear below the box to indicate that the validation has failed.
+The details of the validation error(s) can be accessed by [1] by either downloading the error report [2a] or viewing on the browser [2b].

 ![Figure 11](./images/fig11.png "Figure 11")

 ![Figure 12](./images/fig12.png "Figure 12")

+## Checking the status of the job

 ![Figure 13](./images/fig13.png "Figure 13")